 Non-compete agreements can be imposed by employment contract, a separate non-compete contract, at the beginning of the employment relationship, during it, or as a condition of receiving a severance package.

-From the perspective of an employee who wants to protect her right to the employment of her choosing in the face of a non-compete, there are various options.
+From the perspective of an employee who wants to protect her right to the employment of her choosing in the face of a non-compete, there are options.
 Among others they include negotiating out of it, negotiating in advance to limit its scope, and challenging it in court.
 In court the agreement could be invalidated, or the court might decide to "blue pencil" it.
 Blue penciling means that the court can modify the terms of the agreement to make it fair for both employer and employee.

-Non-compete matters can be critically important to employees.
-They can spell the difference between pursuing the career you want and having to sit on the sidelines for years in order to favor the interests of a company that you no longer work for.
+Non-compete agreements are critically important to you as an employee.
+They can spell the difference between pursuing the career you want and having to sit on the sidelines for years in order because of a company that you no longer work for.
 The law here is complex, and you will not want to make a mistake.
 If you have questions, feel free to contact Steinberg Law by phone or using the contact form above.

 In the meantime you can find more information by going to New Jersey Employment, Business & Aviation Law Blog and searching for "non-compete."
-You'll find lots of interesting information there.
+You'll find lots more interesting information there.